AriFordsham/GHCWiki/commentary/coding-style.md

 # The GHC Commentary - Coding Style Guidelines for the compiler

 This is a rough description of some of the coding practices and style that we use for Haskell code inside `compiler`.
-See the [Coding Style Guidelines for RTS C code](commentary/rts/conventions) for code in `rts` and `include`.
+(For run-time system code see the [Coding Style Guidelines for RTS C code](commentary/rts/conventions).)

 The general rule is to stick to the same coding style as is already used in the file you're editing.
 If you must make stylistic changes, commit them separately from functional changes, so that someone looking back through the change logs can easily distinguish them.